Basic use

 arrays, with the relevant constituents as keys.
 The relevant constituents are

-vacancies and all atom constituents, except for atom fractions x
+vacancies and atom species, except for atom fractions x which only

 dict_keys(['Cr', 'Si', 'Ni'])